EnterTheVoid-x86/CROSMIDI/README.md

 Archimax/EnterTheVoid-x86: Pioneering the creation of this tool (programming, naming, etc)
 Zeglol1234: Helping with stuff related to switch_root
 r58playz' TerraOS: Helped me figure out some stuff with running a bash script as PID 1
-TheTechFrog: Coming up with the idea, programming, mental support\
+TheTechFrog: Coming up with the idea, programming recovery and the builder (kinda olyb did most of it already lol), mental support\
 OlyB: making wax and doing all the hard work for the builder for us